atefhares/rs-t-code/README.md

     gcloud auth login
     gcloud auth application-default login
     ```
+    note: make sure you have all required IAM permissions to provision the resources created by the code.

 5. set default project to YOU_PROJECT_ID
     ```
     gcloud config set project [REPLACE_WITH_PROJECT_ID]